iterate-ch/docs/protocols/googledrive.md

 #### Advanced Protection Program

-Using *[Advanced Protection Program](https://support.google.com/accounts/answer/7539956#non-goog_apps&zippy=%2Ccan-i-use-non-google-apps-services-or-apps-script-with-advanced-protection)* will cause the OAuth login flow to fail.
-Mostly with the error message: `400 admin_policy_enforced`.
+Using *[Advanced Protection Program](https://support.google.com/accounts/answer/7539956#non-goog_apps&zippy=%2Ccan-i-use-non-google-apps-services-or-apps-script-with-advanced-protection)* will cause the OAuth login flow to fail with the error message: `400 admin_policy_enforced`.

-You can resolve the error, please reach out to your Google Workspace admin to grant access to Mountain Duck or Cyberduck.
+Reach out to your Google Workspace admin to grant access to Mountain Duck or Cyberduck.

 ### Google Apps Accounts